Tooba-QM/lm-quire/content/essay.md

 [^3]: From a review by W. B. Shaw, quoted in *Book Review Digest: Books of l929* (New York: H. W. Wilson, 1930), 591.

-[^4]: Walker Evans to Roy Stryker, "Outline Memorandum," ca. Oct.1935, *Stryker Papers*.
-Also published in Walker Evans at Work, 113.

-[^5]: Roy Stryker to all FSA (then RA) photographers, outline for "Suggestions recently made by Robert Lyndf or things which should be photo-graphed as 'American Background,'" dated by Stryker to early 1936, first published in Carver, *Just Before the War*, n.p.

-[^6]: For more background on this Alabama series and a discussion of two photograph albums in the collection of the Prints and Photographs Division of the Library of Congress thought to beEvans's "first draft" for Fortune, seeJudith Keller and Beverly Brannan, "Walker Evans: Two Albums in the Library of Congress," *History of Photography* 19:1 (Spring 1995).

 {% endbackmatter %}